-The term "valued outcomes" is amorphous, but surveys of I/DD beneficiaries, families/caregivers, and advocacy groups consistently express a desire for community integration, gainful employment, and personal independence.
-Thus, valued outcomes systems of care are designed to assist beneficiaries in achieving these objectives while concomitantly protecting them from harm and ensuring access to needed medical and behavioral health services.69
+The term "valued outcomes" is amorphous, but surveys of individuals with I/DD, families/caregivers, and advocacy groups consistently express a desire for community integration, gainful employment, and personal independence.
+Thus, valued outcomes systems of care are designed to assist individuals in achieving these objectives while concomitantly protecting them from harm and ensuring access to needed medical and behavioral health services.69

 A related consideration is the extent to which systems of care address functional and other limitations that can hamper or prevent individuals from pursuing their goals.
-A barometer of a state's effectiveness is the extent to which these barriers are being addressed with minimal short- or long-term institutionalization.
+A barometer of a system's effectiveness is the extent to which these barriers are being addressed without minimal short- or long-term institutionalization.
 Strategies for accomplishing this include the operation of crisis networks and providing support to community-based organizations in addressing medical and behavioral challenges.
-In many states, little or no data is available to gauge the extent to which valued outcomes are being achieved for beneficiaries.
-One initiative for addressing this is the 25-state National Core Indicators project co-sponsored by HSRI and the National Association of State Directors of Developmental Disabilities Services that provides states with proven tools for measuring system outcomes as well as benchmarks for performance.70 as eligibility and enrollment, service planning and authorization, service delivery, and dispute resolution.
-Proven strategies for improving access in each of these processes include:
+In many states, little or no data is available to gauge the extent to which valued outcomes are being achieved for individuals.
+One initiative for addressing this is the 25-state National Core Indicators project co-sponsored by HSRI and the National Association of State Directors of Developmental Disabilities Services that provides states with proven tools for measuring system outcomes as well as benchmarks for performance.70